 In addition, there’s plenty of wildlife in these parts, and excellent koala-viewing opportunities abound.

-Book now: BIG4 Wye River Holiday Park.
+Nearby park: BIG4 Wye River Holiday Park.

 Lakes Entrance is one of those destinations where the relaxing vibe is instantly attainable, and Ninety Mile Beach only serves to amplify that feeling.
 This long stretch of golden sand separates the famed Gippsland Lakes from Bass Strait, and from some vantage points it appears to go on forever.